cloudfoundry-attic/cf-docs/source/docs/dotcom/services-marketplace/providers.html.md

 | username      | Server user |
 | password      | Server password |

 Here's an example output of `ENV['VCAP_SERVICES']`.
 Note that ClearDB chooses to return both discrete credentials, a uri, as well as another field.
-CloudAMQP chooses to return just the uri, and RedisCloud retursn only discrete credentials.
+CloudAMQP chooses to return just the uri, and RedisCloud returns only discrete credentials.

 ~~~
 VCAP_SERVICES=